 Route 3 Improvement, Culpeper CountyWidening to four lanes between Stevensburg and Lignum

 Lengths and Limits

-The widening of Route 3 in Culpeper County to a four-lane divided highway has been proposed since the early 1990s.
+Widening of Route 3 in Culpeper County to four lanes has been proposed since the early 1990s.
 Due to limited funding the project was split into three phases.
 The eastern segment (Orange County line to Lignum) and the western segment (Route 522 to west of Stevensburg) have been completed using state funding.

 - A storm water management pond has been relocated so it no longer affects the historic Wicked Bottom spring.

 - Reduction of the speed limit through the Stevensburg area to 45 miles per hour.